leventdem/localForageBenchmark/README.md

      })
    })
 ```
-For two instances, only the instance with the meta information is used, a single getItem is enough to obtain the lastModification value.
+For two instances, a single getItem with one instance is enough to obtain the meta object and the lastModification property.
+Less data is retrieved.
 However with encryption, we need to process in two steps :
-1. We retrieve the encrypted value of meta data
+1. We retrieve the encrypted value of meta object
 2. We decrypt

 ```language-javascript